 The for loop executes a statement or a block of statements repeatedly until a specified expression evaluates to false.
 The for loop is handy for iterating over arrays and for sequential processing.
-In the following example, the value of int i is written to the console and i is incremented each time through the loop by 1.
+In the following example, the value of

 // statements_for.cs